groue/GRMustache/Guides/view_model.md

     Missing value for <GRMustacheVariableTag `{{ name }}` at line 3>
     Missing value for <GRMustacheVariableTag `{{ fullDateFormat(joinDate) }}` at line 12>

+See the [GRMustacheTag Class Reference](http://groue.github.io/GRMustache/Reference/Classes/GRMustacheTag.html) for a full documentation of the GRMustacheTag class.

 ### A note about Key-Value Coding